Solu Therapeutics

 Series A in 2008

 Alnara Pharmaceuticals, Inc. specializes in the development of novel protein therapeutics aimed at treating metabolic diseases.
-The company employs an innovative strategy that emphasizes the creation of effective protein therapies designed for oral delivery directly to the gastrointestinal tract, ensuring that these treatments are not absorbed into the bloodstream.
-This unique approach positions Alnara Pharmaceuticals to address specific metabolic conditions with targeted therapeutic solutions.
+The company employs an innovative strategy that emphasizes the creation of effective protein therapies capable of being delivered orally to the gastrointestinal tract, ensuring they are not absorbed into the bloodstream.
+This unique approach positions Alnara at the forefront of therapeutic advancements for metabolic conditions, leveraging the potential of protein-based treatments to improve patient outcomes.

 IlluminOss